GDQuest/website/content/post/2016/back-from-japan/index.md

 author: "nathan"
 category: ["News"]
 description: "I’ve been traveling around the country for a bit less than a month, and the experience was incredible.
 A great occasion to improve in Japanese.
-But now it's time to get back to GDquest and produce new tutorials for you."
+But now it's time to get back to GDQuest and produce new tutorials for you."
 tags: ["community"]

 resources: